I grew up not knowing that I was autistic.

 I am a registered social worker (#14739) with a Masters of Social Work, and I have done further learning in a variety of modalities: Internal Family Systems, EMDR, and Sensorimotor Psychotherapy.
 I use these approaches because they have made a difference in my own life as a neuro-divergent person.

-I am also a consultant for parents navigating diagnosis and supports for their children.
-I help parents with challenges at home, school, and community, and more important, I hope to foster a positive sense of what it means to be neuro-divergent.
+I am also a consultant for families navigating diagnosis and supports for their children.
+I help folks with challenges at home, school, and community, and overall, I hope to foster a positive sense of what it means to be neuro-divergent.

 I especially welcome LGBTQ folks.
 I am queer and my sense of gender is influenced by being neuro-divergent.
 I respect the interconnections between gender identity, sexual orientation, and neuro-diversity.